-Kodiak lies on the northeastern side of Kodiak Island.
+Kodiak lies on the Northeastern side of Kodiak Island.
 The island is also known as “Emerald Isle”.
 It is the largest island in Alaska and second in the United States.
-The island lies on the southern shores of the state, separated from the mainland by the Shelikof Straits.
+Kodiak is located on the southern shores of the state, separated from the mainland by the Shelikof Straits.
 The city belongs to a sub-polar oceanic climate, which means that there are both cool winters and summers.

 The Alutiiq people have been indigenous to the area for over 7,000 years.
-However, Russian explorer Stephan Glotov, who explored the inhabited area in 1763, claiming discovery.
+However, Russian explorer Stephan Glotov, who explored the inhabited area in 1763, claimed discovery upon arrival.
 In 1792, Aleksandr Andreyevich Baranov, first founded the city.
-Paul’s Habor became the first name of the area.
+Paul’s Harbor became the first named bay in the area.
 Additionally, this was the first capital of Russian Alaska.
-(Britannica) The harbor proved worthy for fur trading opportunities.
-Damaged rained down on the city in 1914 along with the heavy blanket of ash from the Novarupta Volcano eruption.
+(Britannica) The harbor proved worthy for settlers operating the fur trade.
+Then, damaged rained down on the city in 1914 along with the heavy blanket of ash from the Novarupta Volcano eruption.

 Then, in 1964, a series of tsunamis, provoked by earthquakes, created millions of dollars in damage and destroyed coastal businesses.
-Afterward, commercial fisheries and canneries began to develop once Alaska was sold to the United States.
-WWII developed Fort Abercrombie and brought a more stabilized resident population.
-President Roosevelt introduced a variety of wildlife during his term.
+Afterward, commercial fisheries and canneries began to develop once Alaska was sold to the United States by the Russians.
+WWII developed Fort Abercrombie and brought a more stabilized resident population to the island.
+President Roosevelt introduced a variety of wildlife during his term to Kodiak.
 This established the Kodiak National Wildlife Refuge.

 What to Do, Where to Go

-A museum dedicates itself to the relics and heritage of the Alutiiq people and supplies information on their history.
+Simultaneously, a museum dedicates itself to the relics and heritage of the Alutiiq people and supplies information on their history.
 There is even an aquarium nearby that you can check out the coastal wildlife up close.
-Further, the touch tanks make the encounters pretty personal.
-Many tours leave by boat and plane daily, creating access to the more remote areas.
+The touch tanks can make the encounters pretty personal.
+And, many tours leave by boat and plane daily, creating access to the more remote areas.

-Additionally, there over 100 miles of rough terrain roads to explore.
+There over 100 miles of rough terrain roads to explore on Kodiak.
 Four-wheel drive is a must on these.
 Easy access lies close to the city limits as expansive state and public land are nearby to check out as well.
-There is a variety of restaurants in town to help end those days with a hearty meal of some local fare.
+To end your days, you can look forward to the variety of restaurants in town to help end those days with a hearty meal of some local fare.